neridanek/neridanek/README.md

 ### Hi I'm Wiktor 👋

 Self-taught developer from Poznań.
 I am currently frontend developer at Inwebit Poznań.
 Working on foreign project including technologies as React, Typescript and Rest Api.
 I am aspiring to work as fullstack developer with Node.js/Express.js.
-I am open to learn fresh technologies and looking for company which gives me a opportunity to use them in commercial projects.
+I am open to learn fresh and curious technologies also looking for company which gives me a opportunity to use them in commercial projects.

 Personal project I'm currently working on : https://github.com/neridanek/fullstack-ecommerce <br/>
 (You can check the readme and give me a review)